 Can therapists practice as life coaches?
 Is it ethical to do both, or do you have to choose?

 If you’re wondering which path is right for you, we’re here to tell you that it doesn’t have to be an either/or proposition.

 Over the past decade, we’ve witnessed a sea change in this area.
-Where there was once skepticism about coaching, we’re now seeing a public that is more educated about the benefits of working with a coach.
+Where there was once skepticism about coaching, we’re now seeing a public that is more educated about the benefits of working with life coaches.
 Rather than being in competition, the disciplines of therapy and coaching are finding each other.

 Look, it's not about them vs us.
 I'm a licensed therapist turned life coach and have worn both hats for nearly a decade.
 I broke out of the cage I guess you can say.
 I hopped the fence.
 I got my clinical hours.
 I took the exam.
 I worked in non-profit.
 I worked in high-end rehabs.
 I had a full practice.

 But then I started burning out.
 And I realized this wasn't how I wanted to help people.
 I felt like I was limiting myself and my creativity.
 I understood that it didn't have to be coaching vs therapy.
 So I called myself a life coach and started helping people in a way that felt more honest to me.

 - John Kim, The Angry Therapist